BxCppDev/Bayeux/source/bxemfield/examples/README.rst

 List of examples :

-- `ex01` : a example with a few simple EM fields
+- `ex01` : an example with a few simple EM fields
+- `ex02` : an example with a few simple EM fields